Single-Leg Revenue Management with Advice: Model

 \begin{definition} An advice is an element of the set $\A \coloneqq \{A \in \mathbb{N}^m \mid \|A\|_1 = n\}$ which represents the top $n$ highest fares that are predicted to arrive.
 In particular, an advice $A \in \A$ is interpreted to mean that we will receive an instance $I \in \mathcal{U}$ for which it would be possible to pick $A_i$ customers with fare $f_i$ for all $i \in [n]$, and doing so would yield the optimal revenue of $Opt(I)$.
 In light of this, we will use $Opt(A)$ to denote $\sum_{i=1}^m f_i A_i$ for all $A \in \A$. \end{definition}

 Before proceeding further, we note some important properties of the advice: \begin{itemize} \item It does not take into account the order of the fares and is limited to the frequency of each fare type.
-Moreover, it only requires information about the top $n$ highest fares.
-This drastically reduces the size of the space of possible predictions, allowing for efficient learning from past data. \item Each element $A \in \A$ contains just enough information to compute the optimal solution for any instance that conforms with the advice: pick $A_i$ customers with fare $f_i$ for all $i \in [n]$ \end{itemize}
+Moreover, it only requires information about the top $n$ highest fares. \item Each element $A \in \A$ contains just enough information to compute the optimal solution for any instance that conforms with the advice: pick $A_i$ customers with fare $f_i$ for all $i \in [n]$. \end{itemize} Our choice of advice drastically reduces the size of the space of possible predictions, allowing for efficient learning from past data.
+For example, firms could train machine learning models that map contexts (season, flight information, economic trends, etc.) to a prediction on the number of customers, which translates to a regression problem for each fare class.
+Moreover, compared to other choices of advice such as the arrival order of customers, our advice is permutation invariant, which leads to more robust algorithms that are less sensitive to perturbations in the data.

 In this work, we consider online algorithms that take as input an advice, and then make accept/reject decisions for sequentially arriving customers in a non-clairvoyant fashion.
 The goal is to perform well when the arriving customers conform to the advice (consistency), while maintaining worst-case guarantees for the case when the advice is not a good prediction of customer fares (competitiveness).
 Like \citet{ball2009toward}, we allow the online algorithm to accept fractional customers.